22 Free Itemized Receipt Templates

 Payment method

-Payment method can vary per buyer, and the seller has to specify this detail on the itemized receipt.
+Payment method can vary per buyer, and the seller has to specify this detail.
 Payment methods include cash payment, bank transfer, credit card, check, PayPal, etc., or a combination of any of these.
-Specifying a payment method on the itemized receipt will help the seller in the long run to keep track of their revenue sources.
+Specifying a payment method will help the seller in the long run to keep track of their revenue sources.

 Shipping charges, if any